frovedis/frovedis/doc/tutorial/tutorial.md

     1
     0

-## 4.5 Decision Tree
+## 4.5 Decision Trees

-We provide decision tree algorithms for classification and regression.
+We provide decision tree and tree ensemble algorithms for classification and regression.
-Currently, dense data format is supported.
+Currently, a dense data format is supported.

+### 4.5.1 Decision Tree

-Please look at "src/tut4.5-1/tut.cc".
+Please look at "src/tut4.5.1-1/tut.cc".
 This is a classification tree example with data created from the iris dataset.
-Unlike "tut4.1-1", the label contains "0", "1", or "2" for each sample.
+Unlike "tut4.1-1", the label is "0", "1", or "2" for each sample.
 The following function builds a classification tree model.

     auto model = frovedis::decision_tree::train_classifier(